gh0st27/Struts2Scanner/readme.md

 # Struts2Scanner

-Struts2Scanner is a vulnerability scanner to find out if a target endpoint is vulnerable to Remote Code Execution.
+Struts2Scanner is a vulnerability scanner to find out wheather a target endpoint is vulnerable to Remote Code Execution.
 Currently it checks against following vulnerabilities.

 * cve-2020-17530
 * cve-2019-0230